hsinyehchen/Getting-and-Cleaning-Data-Course-Project/README.md

 This is a course project of Getting and Cleaning Data on Coursera.

-The file is designed to parse data from [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones]
+The project is designed to parse data from [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones]